-- a.
-Users will use the system email, Internet and network resources only for educational and professional development activities.
-Personal use of these resources is prohibited.
-This includes using district network resources for personal monetary gain such as operating a personal business. - b.
-Users will not post or forward email chain letters, jokes, or send annoying or unnecessary messages to others. - c.
-Users will not use district email to mass email and "spam" any users (internal and external) with unauthorized communications or solicitations. - d.
-Users will subscribe only to high-quality discussion groups and information feeds that are relevant to educational or professional development activities.

-Users will not subscribe others to such services without their consent.
+- A. Users will use the system e-mail, Internet and network resources only for educational and professional development activities.
+Personal use of these resources is strongly discouraged. - B. Users will not post or forward e-mail "chain letters" or send annoying or unnecessary messages to others. - C. Users will not use district e-mail to mass e-mail and "spam" any users (internal and external) with unauthorized communications or solicitations. - D. Users will subscribe only to high-quality discussion group mail lists that are relevant to educational or professional development activities and not subscribe others without their consent.